Kentucky Fried Chicken murders

-The Kentucky Fried Chicken murders were an armed robbery and mass murder which took place at a Kentucky Fried Chicken restaurant in Kilgore, Texas, in 1983.
+The Kentucky Fried Chicken murders were an armed robbery and mass murder which took place at a Kentucky Fried Chicken restaurant in Kilgore, Texas, United States, in 1983.
 For over two decades, it was unsolved.

 Robbery and murders

-On the evening of September 23, 1983, just before the restaurant closed, armed robbers held up the Kentucky Fried Chicken restaurant in Kilgore, Texas, US.
-The five people in the restaurant at the time (three of whom were restaurant employees, and two of whom were friends of one of them, and waiting for someone there), were abducted, taken to a nearby field on County Road 232, and each executed with a shot to the back of the head along with shots to the torso.
-One of the victims, who was found a short distance from the others, had been raped.
+On the evening of September 23, 1983, just before the restaurant closed, armed robbers held up the Kentucky Fried Chicken restaurant in Kilgore, Texas, United States.
+The five people in the restaurant at the time (three of whom were restaurant employees and two of whom were friends of one of them and waiting for someone there) were abducted, taken to a nearby field on County Road 232, and each executed with a shot to the back of the head along with shots to the torso.
+One of the victims, Opie Hughes, was found a short distance from the others and had been raped.

-The victims' bodies were discovered by a local resident and were identified as: David Maxwell (20), Joey Johnson (20), Monty Landers (19), Mary Tyler (37) and Opie Hughes (39).
+The victims' bodies were discovered by a local resident and were identified as: David Maxwell (20), Joey Johnson (20), Monty Landers (19), Mary Tyler (37), and Opie Hughes (39).

 Investigation

 For 22 years, the case remained unsolved, although several people were arrested.
 The discovery of a torn fingernail on one of the bodies led to the arrest and charging of James Earl Mankins Jr., a man with prior drug convictions who was also the son of state representative Jimmy Mankins.
 However, DNA analysis concluded that the fingernail was not his, and he was released after the beginning of pre-trial proceedings.

 In November 2005, two men (already in prison for other crimes) were arrested and charged: cousins Darnell Hartsfield (44) and Romeo Pinkerton (47).
 At the time of arrest, Hartsfield, a Tyler resident, was serving a life sentence for aggravated perjury in connection with the case.
 They were both charged with capital murder and could have received the death penalty if convicted.
+Investigators also stated that, according to DNA evidence, a third, then-unidentified perpetrator took part in the murders and had committed the rape of Hughes.

+In 2023, the Texas Rangers reopened the case.
+In May 2025, DNA evidence found on the clothing of one of the victims identified three brothers in East Texas.
+In November, a man named Devan Riggs, who died in 2010, was positively identified as the origin of the DNA evidence.